Just added to your cart

 Subtotal: $0.0 USDView Cart (1)

-The existing variety of paint kits offered for creative work is impressive.
 Each paint type is designed for its own purpose:

-But the differences do not end there either.
-Drying process of watercolor and acrylic is also fundamentally different.
 If the watercolor dries by hardening the pigment with glue particles, then the acrylic dries by polymerization, the hardening of the acrylic particles over the pigment in contact with each other, resulting in a dense transparent homogeneous film.
 That is why acrylic liveliness is many times stronger than watercolor.